rafacovez/what-I-read/README.md

 # what-I-read
 This repository's purpose is to increase my reading and keep track of it.

-## To read
+- 🔴 to read
 - 🔵 reading
 - 🟢 read

+## To read

-- The Diary of Anne Frank, Anne Frank
+- The Diary of Anne Frank, Anne Frank 🔴
-- Sapiens, Yuval Noah Harari
+- Sapiens, Yuval Noah Harari 🔵
-- Homo Deus, Yuval Noah Harari
+- Homo Deus, Yuval Noah Harari 🔴